Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 📍 Location: Piazza di Trevi, 00187 Roma RM, Italy

 After such a long morning of adventures, fuel up by having lunch at Pizza in Trevi, one of the best gluten-free restaurants in Rome.
-This restaurant has two different kitchens, one that is regular and the other that is AIC Certified and safe for celiac people.
+This restaurant has two kitchens: one is regular, and the other is AIC-certified and safe for people with celiac disease.

 😋 Discover all the Best Gluten Free Restaurants in Rome!